MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/troubleshoot-deployment-new-outlook.md

 ms.date: 12/13/2023
 ---

-# Troubleshooting deployment issues in new Outlook
+# Troubleshoot deployment issues in new Outlook

 As organizations transition to new Outlook, which offers a more agile and consistent experience in Windows, admins and users could encounter issues, from toggle visibility in the classic Outlook to installation hurdles.
 This article provides step-by-step solutions to addressing these challenges, ensuring a smooth integration of new Outlook into your work environment, whether it's through direct installation, using various deployment options, or managing policy settings.

 ## Toggle in classic Outlook doesn’t work
 When the toggle in classic Outlook is visible but unresponsive, it's typically due to installation issues related to security settings.
 For resolving this issue, refer to [Troubleshooting installation issues in the new Outlook client](#troubleshooting-installation-issues-in-the-new-outlook-client) for detailed steps to address security-related installation problems.

-## Toggle doesn't show in classic Outlook.
+## Toggle doesn't show in classic Outlook
 One or more of the following reasons might cause the missing toggle in classic Outlook:

 - Unsupported Windows version